-But that same characteristic of fit makes them feel incredibly unstable, like they just might pop out of your ear at any moment.
-We were hesitant to run or workout in these headphones, and despite their IPX8 rating, completely avoided swimming for fear of losing the small earbuds to the depths.
-This "floating" fit, combined with small, 6mm drivers, unfortunately, results in a very low EQ.
+But that same characteristic of the fit makes them feel incredibly unstable, like they just might pop out of your ear at any moment.
+We were hesitant to run or workout in these headphones, and despite their IPX8 rating, we completely avoided swimming for fear of losing the small earbuds to the depths.
+This "floating" fit, combined with small, 6mm drivers, unfortunately, also results in a very low EQ.
 Music, podcasts, and voice calls all sound distant, and even turning up the volume won't help achieve a rich sound.
 These earbuds also only have three hours of playback time, no quick-charge feature, and no audible, low-battery warning — only an external LED light that will flash red when the battery is low (but you obviously cannot see this while wearing them.)
 So make sure to time your listening wisely, or risk having your music cut-out halfway through a song.

 Why You Should Trust Us

 Our sound-connoisseur and lead-tester for this review is Aaron Rice.
 As an athlete and a musician, he knows a thing or two about the intersection of sound and athletic performance.
-Whether out in the mountains on a long trail run or hard at work writing full-time for GearLab, Aaron fills his days with music and always seems to have something playing in the background.
+Whether out in the mountains on a long trail run or hard at work writing for GearLab, Aaron fills his days with music and always seems to have something playing in the background.

 This comprehensive review is the result of over 100 hours of side-by-side comparison of some of the top waterproof, wireless earbuds on the market.
 Our eclectic musical interests mean that we listened to a wide variety of music, not to mention the hours of knowledge gleaned from new and interesting podcasts.
 We wore these while working all-day from our home offices, listening to music, and conducting business calls.
-After the workday was through, we took them on long trails runs, mountain bikes rides, or wore them through sweaty, at-home workouts.
-And when we finished up our daily routines, we hopped right in the shower — of course, still while wearing these earbuds — in order to put their waterproof ratings to the ultimate test.
+After the workday was through, we took them on long trail runs, mountain bike rides, or wore them through sweaty, at-home workouts.
+And when we finished up our daily routines, we hopped right in the shower — of course, still while wearing our earbuds — in order to put their waterproof ratings to the ultimate test.

 Analysis and Test Results

-In order to accurately assess all of these waterproof earbuds, our team of experts devised a test-plan that covers six comprehensive and mutually-exclusive metrics: sound quality; athletic performance; comfort; waterproof rating; battery life; and ease of use.
+In order to accurately assess all of these waterproof earbuds, our team of experts devised a test-plan that covers six comprehensive and mutually-exclusive metrics: sound quality, athletic performance, comfort, waterproof rating, battery life, and ease of use.
 We apply a weight to each of these metrics appropriate to their importance in contributing to a truly great pair of headphones.
 For example, all of the headphones we tested include some level of waterproof rating, so this was not weighted quite as heavily in our consideration as sound quality or comfort.
 Our side-by-side testing allows us to compare each set of earbuds relative to one another — even if a pair of headphones ranks lower than others, it is worth considering that it may include just the right features to fit your particular wants and needs.

-Waterproof rating is an important consideration for those of us looking to buy a new pair of TWS earbuds with athletic endeavors in-mind.
+Waterproof rating is an important consideration for those of us looking to buy a new pair of TWS earbuds with athletic endeavors in mind.
 But what good is waterproofing, or athletic performance, if your new headphones aren't able to produce a really quality sound?
 We listened to a wide variety of music — from bass-heavy dubstep and hip-hop, to acoustic folk tracks, to long-form podcast interviews — to gauge how deeply the bass kicks, how crisp the treble rings, and how a well-balanced equalization contributes to overall rich tones.
 We also put the internal microphones to the test and used our friends on the other end of the line to judge call clarity and quality.

 A Quick-Guide to Noise Canceling Technologies

-- Stands for "Clear Voice Capture," and is software-based.
+- Stands for "Clear Voice Capture" and is software-based.

 - Designed for phone calls, it uses a computer algorithm to detect and isolate your voice.